Uber Eats vs DoorDash Pay in 2026: The Short Answer

 • Depreciation: Your car loses value with every delivery mile

-The 2026 IRS standard mileage rate of $0.725/mile accounts for all these costs combined.
-If you’re not tracking your miles, you’re leaving thousands of dollars in tax deductions on the table.
-Read our guide on how much gig workers should save for taxes to avoid surprises at tax time.
+The 2026 IRS standard mileage rate of $0.725/mile is meant to cover all of that combined.
+If you’re not logging your miles, you’re handing the IRS thousands of dollars you didn’t have to.
+Check our guide on how much gig workers should save for taxes so you’re not blindsided come April.

 Self-Employment Tax